GoogleCloudPlatform/anthos-service-mesh-samples/docs/setup/README.md

 ### Setup
-This is a general setup for the examples in the `docs` folder.
+This is a general setup using Terraform for the examples in the `docs` folder.
-This setup uses `Terraform` to setup your GKE clusters with ASM installed.

-Note: the following will setup an environment for a single cluster, with a _Managed Control Plane_.
+The following will set up a GKE cluster with Anthos Service Mesh (ASM) with a _Managed Control Plane_ installed .

 The following services will be required for this:
 * container.googleapis.com